sakshisharma1398/Analysis-on-Pet-Adoption-Speed-Using-Python/README.md

 Detailed descripiton about the dataset is provided with the data_original.csv file.

 Exploratory Data Analysis:
-I have first started with cleaning and processing the data.
+I first started with cleaning and processing the data.
 Here, I removed the null and duplicate values.
 Then, I convereted the numerical data into categorical for better understanding and performing descriptive analysis.
 I have used multiple graphs which show insights generated from the data.

 Subjectivity Analysis(Text Analysis):